 You may be admitted to hospital overnight or as a day patient for some services.
 Other services may be provided to you as an outpatient.

-In Australia, emergency departments are almost exclusively found in public hospitals.
+In Australia, emergency departments are predominantly found in public hospitals, however some private hospitals have emergency departments.

 The services offered by a public hospital vary.
 They depend on the size of the local population and which services other hospitals in the area offer.